mendix/docs/content/refguide/container.md

 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

 A container widget can be used to style or simultaneously hide a group of widgets.
 In the browser, it is rendered as a simple `div` element by default.
-It is also possible to render a container as one of HTML5 sementic elements (`section`, `main`, `article`, `nav`, etc).
+It is also possible to render a container as one of HTML5 sementic elements (`section`, `main`, `article`, `nav`, etc.).

 {{% alert type="info" %}}